Did you know that a sense of social connectedness has a 7x greater effect on happiness than a four-fold increase in income?

 Consider sharing activity ideas within check-in calendar invites to give onboarding buddies a place to start, but always give the ultimate freedom to the buddy and new hire to decide how they want to use that time.
 Be sure to include guidelines for getting the activity expensed to eliminate financial stress and encourage employees to use what’s available to them.

 Finally, make sure to have a conversation with managers about the difference between orientation and authentic onboarding.
 Emphasize the ways that fostering social connection expedites productivity and protects your investment in talent.
 From a manager’s perspective, it might seem costly to send employees out to bond.
-But pulling data from a people analytics platform can help you show the actual cost of losing an employee altogether, which often can be prevented through fostering social connection.
+But pulling data from a people operations platform that includes people analytics can help you show the actual cost of losing an employee altogether, which often can be prevented through fostering social connection.

 Those initial interactions during onboarding help humanize the office, allowing new hires to get to know their co-workers first as people rather than fellow employees.
 In turn, this deeper connection ignites their ability to ask for help and feel safe to take creative risks.
 The feeling of belonging underscores all that they’ll do with your company, and it all starts with a buddy.